vineet-reddy/SeizureScoreAI/docs/example_gemini_workshop.md

 # SeizureScoreAI: Multi-Agent Clinical Reasoning with Gemini

-## Workshop Overview

-This workshop demonstrates how to build a sophisticated multi-agent clinical reasoning system using Google's Gemini 2.5 Pro.
-The system processes epilepsy surgery clinic notes and determines ILAE (International League Against Epilepsy) outcome scores through a sequential pipeline of specialized AI agents.

-### Key Learning Objectives

-- **Multi-Agent Architecture**: Learn how to design and implement a sequential multi-agent system where each agent has a specialized role
-- **Structured Outputs**: Master Gemini's native JSON mode for reliable, parseable responses
-- **Clinical AI Applications**: Understand how to apply LLMs to complex medical decision-making tasks
-- **Prompt Engineering**: Explore effective prompting strategies for information extraction and reasoning
-- **Production Integration**: See how to integrate Gemini agents into a real-world application with a Streamlit frontend

-## What This Workshop Demonstrates

 ### Gemini 2.5 Pro Capabilities

 1. **Advanced Reasoning**: The system demonstrates Gemini's ability to perform multi-step clinical reasoning, matching the decision-making process of medical specialists